 Working with actual ESL students is critical to providing you with actual hands-on experience teaching English as a foreign language and enabling you to gain the level of comfort and confidence necessary for you to succeed as a professional English teacher when you first walk into a classroom in Tokyo, Madrid or Buenos Aires.
 Most schools and language institutes around the world seeking to hire English teachers, as well as recognized accrediting bodies, require that any professional level TEFL certification course incorporate at least 6-20 hours of live practice teaching with actual non-native speakers.

-role-playing with other students in your TEFL class may be useful, but potential employers do not consider it to be true practicum and will likely not recognize any TEFL certification that does not incorporate live practice teaching with actual ESL students.
+Role-playing with other students in your TEFL class may be useful, but potential employers do not consider it to be true practicum and will likely not recognize any TEFL certification that does not incorporate live practice teaching with actual ESL students.

 NOTE: Do not assume that online classes do not incorporate a practicum, because some do, and don’t assume that every in-person class does include a practicum, but they do not.
 Be sure to check whether any TEFL class you look into incorporates a practicum, because it is a critical element for any top level course.
 Hybrid online TEFL courses are a great way to ensure you'll get enough time teaching.

 The vast majority of schools and language institutes around the world looking to hire you as an English teacher will not only look to see that you have a TEFL certification, but that it is accredited by a recognized, independent body within the field.